 Statement by Reserve Bank Governor Graeme Wheeler:

-The exchange rate is higher than appropriate given New Zealand’s low export commodity prices.
-Together with weak overseas inflation, this is holding down tradables inflation.
-A lower New Zealand dollar would raise tradables inflation and assist the tradables sector.
+The exchange rate remains higher than appropriate given New Zealand’s low commodity export prices.
+A lower New Zealand dollar is desirable to boost tradables inflation and assist the tradables sector.

-There continue to be many uncertainties around the outlook.
-Internationally, these relate to the prospects for global growth and commodity prices, the outlook for global financial markets, and political risks.
-Domestically, the main uncertainties relate to inflation expectations, the possibility of continued high net immigration, and pressures in the housing market.
+There are many uncertainties around the outlook.
+Internationally, these relate to the prospects for global growth, particularly around China, and the outlook for global financial markets.
+The main domestic risks relate to weakness in the dairy sector, the decline in inflation expectations, the possibility of continued high net immigration, and pressures in the housing market.

-Headline inflation is low, mostly due to low fuel and other import prices.
+Headline inflation remains low, mostly due to low fuel and other import prices.
+Annual core inflation remains within the target range.
 Long-term inflation expectations are well-anchored at 2 percent.
-After falling in recent quarters, short-term inflation expectations appear to have stabilised.
+However, as we have previously noted, there has been a material decline in shorter-term expectations.